E. Rénard Miniature of a woman in a rectangular format, painted in watercolor on ivory

 E. Rénard Miniature of a woman in a rectangular format painted with watercolor on ivory.
 The miniature depicts a young woman with a Pre-Raphaelite spirit: nude, with exposed breasts in a meadow among trees, holding a snake in her raised right hand and gazing intently at it.
 In her lowered left hand, she holds a hand.
 These antithetical symbols seem to be fighting with a long-haired vestal.
 The miniature has a gilded metal frame with a top ornament and is placed within a carved and gilded wooden frame.
 We found no information about the artist E. Rénard.
 France, late 1800s / early 1900s.

 Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the Biedermeier style was dominant.
 Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture and accessories date from the late 18th to early 19th centuries.
-Everything originated from Napoleon’s reign, which imposed a strong resemblance to Roman and Greek decorative motifs.
+Everything was influenced by Napoleon’s reign, which imposed significant similarities and references to Roman and Greek ornamentation.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial for buyers, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+This is ultimately vital from the buyer’s perspective, as many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details